swetharepakula/fabric-chaincode-evm/Instructions.md

   > Web3 = require('web3')
   > web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:5000"))
   ```
 1. Pick a random 160 bit address and set the default account.
-The address does not matter because the account will be deteremined by the public key that was configured in the SDK config
+The address does not matter because the account will be determined by the public key that was configured in the SDK config
   ```
   > web3.eth.defaultAccount = '0x8888f1f195afa192cfee860698584c030f4c9db1'
   ```